herr-hollis/NASA-Space-Apps-Challenge-Kuala-Lumpur/README.md

 5) Mark Irvine - Bachelor of Engineering in Chemical (Universiti Teknologi Malaysia)

-Our team has selected theme for susatain our planet for future generations
+Our team has selected the theme for sustaining our planet for future generations.

-Introduction - There is concern worldwide that enviromental issues we face today will have an impact on future generations.
-Our challenge is to create a way to communicate the inmportance of environmental responsibility to people of all generation.
+Introduction - There is a concern worldwide that environmental issues we face today will have an impact on future generations.
+Our challenge is to create a way to communicate the importance of environmental responsibility to people of all generations.

-Based on the NASA dataset that we analaysed, the rate emiting of carbon dioxide, the global temperature and sea level are all increasing over the years.
-One of the main contributor for climate change problem is air pollution.
-As the number of car productions are increasing as well, indirectly, the number of harmful gas that emmited form car's exhaust are increasing too.
+Based on the NASA dataset that we analysed, the rate limiting of carbon dioxide, the global temperature and sea level are all increasing over the years.
+One of the main contributors to the climate change problem is air pollution.
+As the number of car productions is increasing as well, indirectly, the amount of harmful gases that limited form car's exhaust are increasing too.

 ![alt text](https://github.com/holiz12/NASA-Space-Apps-Challenge-Kuala-Lumpur/blob/main/Nasa_dataset%20on%20carbon%20dioxide.png?raw=true)